g-rashidian/FishGrowth/README.md

 df \<- import_fish_data(‘my_study.csv’)

-or you use relative path to import data, however I reccommend using absolute path to avoid confusion.
+I recommend using absolute path to avoid confusion.

 ***The following steps assume you have either simulated data or imported your own data using the template.***

+# Step-by-Step Workflow

 1. Generate or Import Data We can use built-in simulation data for practice.

+To get practice data: Use df \<- create_simulation_data() the default is 15 fish per tank

 # Simulate 3 replicates per treatment